DoggieSquad/DBD-Random/README.md

 Currently on DBD version 9.1.0 public test build

+However the randomizer for DBD version 9.0.2 is available to download as well

 This is a small somewhat messy project of mine written in C that runs in terminal.
 I wanted to create a text-based randomizer that was both small in size, fast, updated quickly, and be shared around easily with others who are fans of Dead By Daylight.
 Please excuse the messy source code as I'm still learning C and hope to improve on it.